-For the 2011/2012 school year, performance pay supplements will be provided for teachers at schools identified by the state as being in the "Lowest 5%" of schools statewide, schools in "Correct II" earning a grade of "D" or "F," or schools in "Intervene" status.
-For the 2011/2012 school year, eligibility for performance pay will be determined using by utilizing the summative results of the District's new teacher evaluation.
+For the 2012-2013 school year, performance pay supplements will be provided for teachers at schools identified as needing assistance through the District's DA action plan.
+For the 2012-2013 school year, eligibility for performance pay will be determined by using the summative results of the District's new teacher evaluation.
 The amount of performance pay supplements for teachers at qualifying schools will be as follows: